katahiromz/AmsiScanner/README.md

 # AmsiScanner by katahiromz

 This library and program provide C/C++ threat detector for Windows 10 applications by using the AMSI (Antimalware Scan Interface) component of Windows 10.
-Windows 10 has `amsi.dll` DLL file, that provides AMSI interface.
+Windows 10 contains `amsi.dll` DLL file, that provides AMSI.

 File `pamsi.h` is a portable C/C++ AMSI header.
 File `pamsi.c` is an AMSI API wrapper by macros.
 If you want to use this wrapper, then do `#define WRAP_AMSI`.